frazier-lab/partial_kgfn/README.md

 ### Bayesian Optimization of Function Networks with Partial Evaluations
 This repository contains the code implementations for Bayesian Optimization of Function Networks with Partial Evaluations (pKGFN) and its accelerated version (fast_pKGFN).

-The pKGFN algorithm is detailed in the paper "Bayesian Optimization of Function Networks with Partial Evaluations," accepted at [ICML2024 [1]](https://proceedings.mlr.press/v235/buathong24a.html).
-The accelerated version is described in "Fast Bayesian Optimization of Function Networks with Partial Evaluations," available on [ArXiv [2]].
+The pKGFN algorithm is detailed in the paper "Bayesian Optimization of Function Networks with Partial Evaluations," accepted at [ICML2024](https://proceedings.mlr.press/v235/buathong24a.html)[1].
+The accelerated version is described in "Fast Bayesian Optimization of Function Networks with Partial Evaluations," available on [ArXiv](..)[2].

 ## Brief overview
-Bayesian Optimization (BO) [[3](https://link.springer.com/article/10.1023/A:1008306431147),[4](https://pubsonline.informs.org/doi/abs/10.1287/educ.2018.0188)] is an optimization framework used to solve problems of the form
+Bayesian Optimization (BO) [3,4] is an optimization framework used to solve problems of the form
 <div align="center">
   <img src="https://quicklatex.com/cache3/5f/ql_6630febdcfab3a3d38a5b1c83e3ec75f_l3.png" alt="Equation" />
 </div>